bigfarts/bn67/tangopatch/README.md

 ### Standard Chips

+#### Variable Sword

+Variable Sword gains BN3's Element Sonic command.
+Hold A and enter `B, B, Left, Down, Up` during its normal command window to fire four 160-damage Sonic Booms in Fire, Aqua, Elec, then Wood order.
+Each wave also receives the attack bonus applied when Variable Sword was activated.

+The first three waves deal damage and stagger without starting flashing invulnerability.
+Only the final Wood wave grants the target its normal post-hit flashing.
+Variable Sword's five native BN6 commands, including the ordinary single Sonic Boom, retain their original inputs and behavior.

 #### Anti Navi

 Anti Navi's MB cost is reduced from 50 MB to 33 MB in both versions.
 Its native